Menu

 Apart from highlighting assessment tasks in your weekly planner, it is useful to include regular revision times for each of your courses.
 Keeping up with course material is critically important for successfalling behind will just make you feel stressed and frustrated.
 To avoid this, please write revision times into your diary.

-The Akoraka | Learn pages contain the essential material that you need to revise each week: which can include PowerPoint notes, streamed (live) or video-recorded lectures, textbook and journal article readings, videos, quizzes, etc. It is important that you identify your other weekly extra-curricular activities in your weekly diary (such as sporting fixtures, part-time work, etc) so that you can plan when to work on assessment tasks, when to revise course material each week and when you can attend to your social life.
+The Akoraka | Learn pages contain the essential material that you need to revise each week: which can include PowerPoint slides, recorded lectures, textbook and journal article readings, videos, quizzes, etc. It is important that you identify your other weekly extra-curricular activities in your weekly diary (such as sporting fixtures, part-time work, etc) so that you can plan when to work on assessment tasks, when to revise course material each week and when you can attend to your social life.

 4) Make daily to do lists